-- 1b.
+1b.
 Means of Program Assessment & Criteria for Success: Exit survey will be conducted with graduating seniors.
-The survey will include questions asking the students' perception of their own achievement pertaining to the intended outcomes; each response will be in a scale of 0 to 4, and average of 3.0 points or better for the responses to the relevant questions will be considered satisfactory. - 1b.
-Summary of Assessment Data Collected: Students are not quite comfortable solving problems unfamiliar to them.
-They also responded that they are not comfortable using mathematical software such as Mathematica and Geometer's Sketch pad, which are powerful problem solving tools. - 1b.
-Use of Results to Improve Instructional Program: To develop students' problem solving ability, we recommend that each mathematics instructor incorporates some problem solving projects in the courses.
+The survey will include questions asking students' perception of their own achievement pertaining to the intended outcomes; each response will be in a scale of 0 to 4, and average of 3.0 point or better for the responses to the relevant questions will be considered satisfactory.

+1b.
+Summary of Assessment Data Collected: Students are not comfortable being asked to solve a problem unfamiliar to them.
+They also responded that they are not comfortable using mathematical software such as Mathematica and Geometer's Sketch pad, which are powerful problem solving tools.

+1b.
+Use of Results to Improve Instructional Program: To develop students' problem solving ability, we recommend that each mathematics instructor incorporate some problem solving projects in the courses.
 We will create a database for such projects to facilitate exchange of ideas and information between instructors.
 We also recommend that some of the projects have an element of experiment and/or exploration.
-As for computing, we'd like to have a computer laboratory within the department with a lab monitor/technician so that students and faculty can easily access to computing facility at any time.
+As for computing, we would like to have a computer laboratory housed within the department with a lab monitor/technician so that students and faculty can easily access to computing facility at any time.